phildenhoff/denhoff.ca/content/projects.md

 end still requires the API connection to fill with real data.
 You can see the API definition [here on swagger.io](https://app.swaggerhub.com/apis-docs/baseflow/chortle/1.0.0).

 The backend also has not be finished.
-It's implemented in Python using Flask.
+It's been implemented up to this point in Python using Flask.
 At some point in the future, if this project takes off (or is otherwise interesting) I'd like to replace Python with a more performant language like Rust or Go -- to practice my skills and try something new.

 However, at this point chortle is mostly a landing page, an API doc, and some designs in an XD file on my laptop.